joncombe/python-thaibulksms/README.md

 # python-thaibulksms

 A small number of tiny wrapper functions to help you get started sending SMSs using Thailand's http://www.thaibulksms.com/.
-These functions work in plain python plus there's an extra function specifically designed to work with django.
+These functions work in plain python plus there's a couple of extra functions specifically designed to work with django and django+celery.

 ThaiBulkSMS.com also offer OTP sending and retrieving functionality but that is currently not included in this package.
-It would be trivial to add however.
+It would be trivial to add.

 ### Sending SMS: